 - group actvities anddiscussions around social issues, housing and finances, relationships, sexual health and contraception

 The school programme has been running since 2014 in five secondary schools in the London boroughs of Camden and Islington and reached over 800 pupils.
 The average age of pupils is 15 years, although the programme is also suitable for slightly younger and older pupils.

-After secondary school students asttended PSHE sessions run by a peer educator, 95% had a better understanding of what it would be like to have a baby, and 84% said they preferred learning about sex and relationships from young people.
+After secondary school students attended PSHE sessions run by a peer educator, 95% had a better understanding of what it would be like to have a baby, and 84% said they preferred learning about sex and relationships from young people.

 Commission our services

 If you work with young people and want to commission our programme, please contact Claire Everest, Young Parenthood programme project lead, for more information about availability and costs.
-You can also read our Innovations Project interim project summary report here.

 "Brilliant!
 The honest and real life responses were needed."– a teacher. at Haverstock School in Camden.